tier4/AWSIM/docs/UserGuide/ProjectGuide/Components/Environment/TrafficComponents/index.md

 #### Collider
 Every Traffic Intersection contains a Box Collider element.
 It needs to accurately cover the whole area of the Traffic Intersection.
-The Box Collider - together with the [Traffic Intersection Script](#traffic-intersection-script) - is used for detecting Vehicles entering the Traffic Intersection.
+The Box Collider - together with the [Traffic Intersection (script)](#traffic-intersection-script) - is used for detecting Vehicles entering the Traffic Intersection.

 ![intersection_collider](intersections/intersection_collider.png)